uvarc/workshop-site/content/lesson/fiji-omero.md

 all_data,_,datasets = get_projects_datasets(gateway)
 show_as_table("Projects and Datasets - Group: %s" % current_group, all_data, order=['Group Id', 'Dataset Id', 'Dataset Name', 'Project Name', 'Project Id'])

-# created sorted list of unique dataset ids
-image_ids = get_images(gateway, datasets, orphaned=True)
-show_as_table("Images - Group: %s" % current_group, image_ids, order=['Dataset Id', 'Dataset Name', 'Image Id', 'Image Name'])

 gateway.disconnect()
 ```
 </details>

 ---

-### Retrieving Images from the OMERO database
+### Downloading Images from the OMERO database

-After exporting images to OMERO, let's try to download images from the database.
+Let's try to download images from the database through a script.
+The OMERO plugin provides simple download (aka import to Fiji) functionality to achieve this.

-1. In the OMERO web interface, click on any image in your `xxx_workshop` dataset and note the Image ID displayed in the sidebar on the right side. **Image retrieval relies on these unique image identifiers**.
+1. In the OMERO web interface, click on any image in the `Fiji Omero Workshop` project or your `xxx_workshop` project/dataset and note the Image ID displayed in the sidebar on the right side of the webpage. **Image retrieval relies on these unique image identifiers**.

-2. Go back to the Fiji Script Editor and open the `Omero_Open.py` script.
+2. Go back to the Fiji Script Editor and open the `Omero_Download_Image.py` script.

 3. Run the script.
 A dialog window will open; enter these values: